-The new Provincial Antigen Screening Program was announced by the Ministry of Health on February 17, 2021.
-Through the program, rapid antigen tests are being distributed to organizations in priority settings, to enhance existing routine screening measures for asymptomatic employees and other identified groups entering the workplace.
+The Provincial Antigen Screening Program was announced by the Ministry of Health on February 17, 2021.
+Through the program, rapid antigen tests are being distributed to organizations to enhance existing routine screening measures for asymptomatic employees and other identified groups entering the workplace.

 Rapid antigen tests may allow for workplaces to proactively identify cases of COVID-19 that may have otherwise been missed through routine workplace screening, supporting employee safety and business continuity in a variety of workplaces.

-Retirement homes are identified as a priority sector for the new program.
+Licensed retirement homes are identified as a priority sector for the program and are pre-approved to order tests.
 Participation is voluntary.

 Rapid antigen screening does not replace existing workplace infection prevention and control (IPAC) measures.
-Like all surveillance tests, antigen screening is not considered to be an effective preventive measure for COVID-19 on its own and does not replace public health strategies such as symptom screening, physical distancing, personal protective equipment and hand hygiene.
-Large scale asymptomatic testing does not serve as an early warning signal for COVID-19.
+Like all asymptomatic screen tests, antigen screening is not considered to be an effective preventive measure for COVID-19 on its own and does not replace public health strategies such as symptom screening, physical distancing, personal protective equipment and hand hygiene.
+Large scale asymptomatic screening does not serve as an early warning signal for COVID-19.

 Retirement homes must continue to adhere to other applicable screening and testing requirements, including those in Directive #3 for Long-Term Care Homes issued by the Chief Medical Officer of Health.